fiveham/Repeated_Phrases/README.md

 **Note**: If you don't have all of these books, it doesn't matter, the application will run just fine and produce results that pertain only to the books you do have.

-* Specify a trail-file (I recommend moving at least one from the unzipped project into **work_folder**), optionally specify a minimum word-count for phrases to get linked (defaults to 3), and click "Chapterize books; Add links".
+* Specify a trail-file (several are included with the project, in **resources/trails**), optionally specify a minimum word-count for phrases to get linked in the final product, and click "Chapterize books; Add links".

 This will take most of an hour to run.

-If you don't specify a minimum linked phrase size, it'll default to 3, which is a decent balance, I think, eliminating a lot of completely pointless links that make the final product difficult to read.
+If you don't specify a minimum linked phrase size, it'll default to 3, which is a decent balance, I think, exclusively eliminating pointless links.
 You can even set it to something over 218 to eliminate all repeated-phrase links and leave yourself with nothing but pure chapters (not recommended).

 Once it finishes, the GUI's Status will start with "Done:".